Rudolf II, Holy Roman Emperor: Death

-Rudolf died in 1612, nine months after he had been stripped of all effective power by his younger brother, except the empty title of Holy Roman Emperor, to which Matthias was elected five months later.
-In May 1618 with the event known as the Defenestration of Prague, the Protestant Bohemians, in defence of the rights granted them in the Letter of Majesty, threw imperial officials out of the window and thus the Thirty Years' War (1618–1648) started.
+Rudolf died in January 1612, nine months after he had been stripped of all effective power by his younger brother, except the empty title of Holy Roman Emperor, to which Matthias was elected in June 1612.
+In May 1618, with the event known as the Defenestration of Prague, the Protestant Bohemians, in defence of the rights granted them in the Letter of Majesty, threw imperial officials out of the window and thus the Thirty Years' War (1618–1648) started.

 Art collecting and patronage

+The Crown of Rudolf II later became the Austrian Empire's imperial crown.

+Rudolph as the Roman vegetation god Vertumnus, in Vertumnus by Giuseppe Arcimboldo, 1591.